 If you’re upgrading from an iPhone that’s several years older, your big choice here might be between the iPhone 13 and iPhone 12.
 We’ve talked a lot about the comparisons between them, and the iPhone 12 has come down in price, with the iPhone 13 sitting slightly above it.
 I’d suggest that if you’re the kind who keeps phones for several years, and you can spare the extra cash, it’s worth getting the 13, with all of its extra quality-of-life improvements.
 But the iPhone 12 is still a very premium phone, and remains a great buy – here’s our full iPhone 12 review.

 If you’re more the kind who likes to have cutting-edge stuff, then probably the iPhone 13 Pro is the big competition for you.
 That delivers even more battery life, an additional 3x zoom camera lens, and an even brighter screen that supports 120Hz refresh rates.
 It’s the most swish and premium option, for a bunch more money.
-The 13 Pro is better, since it give you more… but I think most people will be happy with what the 13 offers, and a bit of cash saved.
+The 13 Pro is better, since it give you more… but I think most people will be happy with what the iPhone 13 offers, and a bit of cash saved.